Bones

 What you get:

-- CSS variables for spacing, scaling, and default font stacks
+- CSS variables for font sizing, spacing, and scaling

 - responsive images and videos that won’t outscale their containers